nuxeo/nuxeo-web-ui/packages/nuxeo-web-ui-ftest/README.md

 ```
 "scripts": {
-  "test": "nuxeo-web-ui-ftest --report --screenshots --headless"
+  "ftest": "nuxeo-web-ui-ftest --report --screenshots --headless"
 },
 ```

-With this in place, `npm run test` will run the functional tests against Web UI, which is expected to be hosted on a nuxeo server running on the 8080 port.
+With this in place, `npm run ftest` will run the functional tests against Web UI, which is expected to be hosted on a nuxeo server running on the 8080 port.

 ### Examples